harlo/harlo.github.io/_posts/2014-05-31-a-deaddrop-i-made.markdown

 ####Step 2: Let's add PHP####

 What I want to do is, be able to authenticate certain people to upload files onto my router-- each person identifiable by a simple, one-time-use token.
 Also, I want to be able to so some server-side authentication to prevent things like XSRF.
+So, I'm going to want to add some server stuff for HTTP requests.
+I want PHP.
 But before I start adding packages, I need to reconnect the router back to the internet.

 To do that, you have to plug the router back into your internet-serving router, and (temporarily) change some of the configurations to get to the net.
 SSH into the router and open `/etc/config/network`.
 Modify it like so: